TUDB-Labs/mLoRA/README.md

 python mlora.py --help
 ```

-## Model Precision

-m-LoRA offers support for various model accuracy and quantization methods.
-By default, m-LoRA utilizes full precision (Float32), but users can opt for half precision (Float16) using `--fp16` or BrainFloat16 using `--bf16`.
-Enabling half precision reduces the model size by half, and for further reduction, quantization methods can be employed.

-Quantization can be activated using `--load_4bit` for 4-bit quantization or `--load_8bit` for 8-bit quantization.
-However, when only quantization is enabled, m-LoRA utilizes Float32 for calculations.
-To achieve memory savings during training, users can combine quantization and half-precision modes.

-It's crucial to note that regardless of the settings, **LoRA weights are always calculated and stored at full precision**.
-For maintaining calculation accuracy, m-LoRA framework mandates the use of full precision for calculations when accuracy is imperative.

-For users with NVIDIA Ampere or newer GPU architectures, the `--tf32` option can be utilized to enable full-precision calculation acceleration.

 ## Contributing
 We welcome contributions to improve this repository!
 Please review the contribution guidelines before submitting pull requests or issues.